Tip a Glass at Louisiana's World-Class Distilleries

 Take a tour or visit a tasting room to enjoy locally sourced, Louisiana-made libations.

-Louisiana is one of America’s biggest producers of sugar, and it’s found everywhere in the state, whether snowed upon beignets, stirred inside a hot café au lait or growing in tall, lean rows on the Cajun prairie.
+Louisiana is one of America's biggest sugar producers, and it's found everywhere in the state, whether snowed upon beignets, stirred inside a hot café au lait or growing in tall, lean rows on the Cajun prairie.

-And as one would expect in a state that prides itself as the birthplace of the cocktail, it’s found its way into locally distilled liquor.
+And as one would expect in a state that prides itself as the cocktail's birthplace, it's found its way into locally distilled liquor.
 Rum distilleries using Louisiana-grown sugar have sprouted in south Louisiana in recent years, and their factories and products are a hit with travelers and locals alike.

 The Bayou Rum Distillery in Lacassine is the largest privately owned rum distillery in the U.S. The factory sits inside thousands of acres of cane fields off Interstate 10 just east of Lake Charles, and it produces award-winning rums bottled under the Bayou Rum label.